infotroph/efrhizo/efhrizo-log.md

 A sidetrack: Spent a while documenting what I can see of the file format for WinRhizo patterns files.
 Not yet reverse-engineered well enough to reconstruct the trace images confidently outside of WinRhino, but it's a start.
 See `notes/patfile-notes.txt` for details.

+Updating 2012 data files.
+Have brought over the most recent versions of at least S1, S5, S6 (possibly not the "found in notes" S6 file, though).
+Am too tired to trust my evaluation of the changes before committing -- in particular, make sure line endings and sort order aren't inflating the changeset.

+Manually added updated censoring for session 1; this too needs checking when I'm better rested.
+Menu for tomorrow before committing these changes:
+	-- confirm that all raw data files are updated.
+	-- check for line ending issues in raw data files.
+	-- check S1 frame censoring records, add them for other sessions.
+	-- copy in updated analysis logs.